ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → validating the final privilege level achieved by the attacker after exploitation
 </summary>

-*Goal:* Validate the attacker’s post-exploitation privilege level by analyzing interactive command output and confirming execution under the SYSTEM security context.
+*Goal:* Validate the attacker’s post-exploitation privilege level by analyzing interactive command output and confirming execution under the SYSTEM security context.</br>

 <a id="8-post-exploitation-privilege-validation"></a>